-6.6.18 However, in a (largely) non-ATS surveillance environment such as the North Atlantic, ATC must rely significantly upon the HF Voice Position Reports communicated by each aircraft for position, progress and intent data.
+However, in a (largely) non-ATS surveillance environment such as the North Atlantic, ATC must rely significantly upon the HF Voice Position Reports communicated by each aircraft for position, progress and intent data.
 Communications equipment failures and/or poor propagation conditions can interrupt the provision of this information.
-Therefore, to mitigate against such occurrences in the busy NAT HLA airspace, outside of VHF coverage, ATC often employs strategic traffic planning and issues Oceanic Clearances which have been pre-co-ordinated with downstream OACs.
+Therefore, to mitigate against such occurrences in the busy NAT HLA, outside of VHF coverage, ATC often employs strategic traffic planning and issues Oceanic Clearances which have been pre-co-ordinated with downstream OACs.
 Flights that continue to follow such a pre-coordinated strategic oceanic clearance are thereby guaranteed conflict-free progress to oceanic exit, even if no ATS communications are subsequently possible with any one, or even with all, of those strategically planned aircraft.

 6.6.19 Every effort is made by the initial NAT OAC to clear aircraft as per their filed flight plans.
 However, this is not always possible, particularly during peak traffic flow periods.
 Aircraft may receive clearances at flight levels or speeds other than those flight planned or, less frequently, may be cleared on oceanic tracks via entry or exit points other than those contained in the filed flight plan.
 Also it must be recognized that while a filed NAT flight plan may contain one or more step climbs for execution within the NAT Region, the initially issued oceanic clearance, or even any subsequently updated clearance (i.e. reclearance), has only been co-ordinated for a single (i.e. initial or current) flight level.
-It must therefore be appreciated that it is only the flight routing and profile contained in the current received oceanic clearance that has been guaranteed to provide conflict-free progress.
-Unless this oceanic clearance is precisely the same as the filed flight plan, in any lost communications situation in the NAT Region, if a pilot in receipt of an oceanic clearance unilaterally reverts to his/her filed flight plan (even by simply executing a later step climb), then a guarantee of conflict-free progress no longer exists.
-Consequently, if a NAT aircraft loses the possibility of communications with the relevant OAC at any time after receiving and acknowledging an oceanic clearance, and the pilot elects to continue the flight, then the aircraft must adhere strictly to the routing and profile of the current oceanic clearance until exiting the NAT Region.
+It must therefore be appreciated that it is only the flight routing and profile contained in the last received clearance that ATC has probed for conflicts.
+Unless this clearance is precisely the same as the filed flight plan, in any lost communications situation in the NAT Region, if a pilot in receipt of a clearance unilaterally reverts to his/her filed flight plan (even by simply executing a later step climb), then no guarantee of conflict-free progress exists.
+Consequently, if a NAT aircraft loses the possibility of communications with the relevant OAC at any time after receiving and acknowledging a clearance, and the pilot elects to continue the flight, then the aircraft must adhere strictly to the routing and profile of the last received clearance until exiting the NAT Region.
 Pilots must not unilaterally revert to their filed flight plan.